 NextGen Director

-Micah came to FPC in 2022 as a Vanguard Bible College student right after graduating high school.
+Micah came to FPC in 2022 as a Vanguard Bible College student after graduating high school.
 During this time he served on the NextGen ministries teams.
 In 2024, Micah became the Director of NextGen Ministries.

-NextGen Pastor (Maternity Leave)
+NextGen Pastor

 Pastor Caitlin joined FPC in 2020 and serves as the NextGen Pastor.
+She is currently on maternity leave.

 The first Pentecostal Church had its beginning in the upper auditorium of a large frame building on Humber Road in Humbermouth (Corner Brook East).
 The first meeting in this building was held on September 6, 1925.
 This building known as the "ARK," marked the founding of the first Pentecostal Church, Corner Brook